Respiratory Syncytial Virus (RSV) Infection - When To Call a Doctor

 See your doctor right away if your

-baby or child has moderate difficulty breathing, indicated by:
+baby or child has moderate trouble breathing.

 Call a doctor if your child: